danfuzz/bayou/doc/customization.md

     or `main-server` module (both of which are pretty small), and then edit to provide alternate configuration.

-  * Because no amount of explicit configuration hooks will ever turn out to be fully adequate, any original source file at all can be overridden with a replacement.
-This probably means a lot of copy-paste code duplication, but it will at least unblock progress while still allowing the upstream source to remain unforked.
-Should you find yourself in need of this facility, please do not hesitate to file an issue, as this is a good indicator that the project is in need of a refactoring, and possibly a new configuration point, to cover the use case in question.
+    Should you find yourself in need of configuration beyond what is already provided, please file an issue (or submit a PR) to add a new configuration class or new member of an existing configuration class.

 - - - - - - - - - -